More communities across the United States are considering recycling wastewater to use it as potable water

 Over two dozen sites in Colorado are currently recycling water for non-drinking purposes, which is less expensive than cleaning it for drinking.
 Cities, on the other hand, may need to draw additional water from the Colorado River, which is already strained due to overuse.

 Colorado Springs Utilities is holding a mobile exhibit that demonstrates how wastewater recycling works to familiarise citizens with the concept.
-Hundreds of people gathered up on a afternoon to learn about the carbon-based purification process and sample the results, which several people said tasted exactly like their regular supply of water.
+Hundreds of people gathered up on an afternoon to learn about the carbon-based purification process and sample the results, which several people said tasted exactly like their regular supply of water.

 To remove viruses and bacteria, wastewater is typically disinfected with ozone gas or UV light, then filtered through membranes with microscopic pores to remove sediments and trace impurities.